-For now, I recommend using GNOME System Monitor tool, and it is available for free download from the Ubuntu repository.
-Since elementary OS is basically a Ubuntu derivative, the program works flawlessly.
+For some reason, if your system doesn’t have it installed, which is likely in the older versions of elementary OS, I recommend using the GNOME System Monitor tool, and it is available for free download from the Ubuntu repository.
+Since the elementary OS is a Ubuntu derivative, the program works flawlessly.

 Install GNOME System Monitor

-You can use apt-get command to get the GNOME System Monitor.
-Launch ‘Terminal’ from ‘Applications’ and copy paste the following command.
+You can use the apt-get command to get the GNOME System Monitor.
+First, launch ‘Terminal’ from ‘Applications’ and copy-paste the following command.
 You will have to enter your root password and answer ‘Y’ during the process.

 sudo apt-get install gnome-system-monitor

-Alternate way of installing it without command line is by using the ‘Software Center’.
-Look for GNOME System monitor and click on ‘Install’.
+An alternate way of installing it without the command line is by using the ‘Software Center.’
+Look for GNOME System monitor and click on ‘Install.’

 GNOME System Monitor Features

-Once you are done installing it, type ‘GNOME System Monitor’ in the ‘Applications’ search box and launch the program.
+Once installed, type ‘GNOME System Monitor’ in the ‘Applications’ search box and launch the program.

 File Systems

 The File Systems tab gives the hard disk usage of all the front-end accessible partitions.
-It shows the available free hard disk space and the used space.
+In addition, it shows the available free hard disk space and the used space.

 System Resources